 The Nature Photographer of the Year Contest 2018 is open for nature photographers worldwide, both professional and non-professional, young and old.
-The competition for the category young photographers is open for youngsters who have not yet turned 18 on 1 August 2018.
+The competition for the category young photographers is open for youngsters who have not yet turned 18 on 1 of August 2018.

 The organisation of Nature Talks/Nature Photographer of the Year and the jury are not allowed to participate.
 Images that are submitted may be taken all over the world.

 All images must be made in unrestricted nature.
 Images of pets, captive animals and cultivated plants are not permitted.
 Large grazers (cat 8) and wild animals within extensive grazing or safety fences are considered wild and free.

 All images show respect for the subject and the environment.
 Images that were made while disturbing or damaging the environment are not permitted.
 On suspicion of disturbance or damaging the image will be excluded from participation.

 The Nature Photography of the Year Contest 2018 consists of nine categories for individual images (adults), a category for young photographers and the Nature Talks Fred Hazelhoff Award for a portfolio.

 C3 Other animals